EGuirado/CNN-remotesensing/README.md

 # CNN-remotesensing

-Using CNN models (ResNet and Inception v3) to detect shrubs in satellite imagery (Google Earth)
+Using CNN models (ResNet-152 and Inception v3) to detect shrubs in satellite imagery (Google Earth)

 ## Dataset
 The training dataset must show this structure: